-In this article, we will walk through the specifics of what a ‘smartcard’ is and is not, including the typical frequency, sizes, applications, and more.
+In this article, we define smart card and talk about what it is and is not, including the typical frequency, sizes, applications, and more.

 What is a Smart Card?

 Smart card - noun - /smart kard/ - A smart card is defined as ‘an electronic data storage system, possibly with additional computing capacity (microprocessor card), which - for convenience - is incorporated into a plastic card the size of a credit card.’
 (1)

 If we break down that definition into three segments, we can learn a little more about the physical makeup of a smart card, for instance:

 - Physically, smart cards are typically the size, shape, and material of a credit card.
 Meaning about 8.56 x 5.397 cm or 3.375 x 2.125 in with a thickness of 1.9 cm or 0.76 in.